Do you want to add a custom field to your WooCommerce checkout page?

 Field placement impacts conversions.

-Try A/B testing one page checkout with multi-step checkout page and placing the custom field on different sections of the checkout form.
+Try A/B testing one-page checkout with a multi-step checkout page and placing the custom field on different sections of the checkout form.

 FunnelKit makes it easy to test different layouts and analyze performance.